chenckang/webpack-php-mock/README.md

 This is the main part of the configuration, which can archieve proxy, interface mock, php request redirect.

 The paths is an array which contain each individual rewrite rule.
 Each rule is one of the type: **local**, **proxy**, **php**.
 And cookie can also be injected into each rule to help the authorization.

-##### Type: local
-This is used to mock the interface, you can spcify a local json file in "to", and when you request "from", the content of the "to" will be returned.
-If the mime is "application/json" it will act like a really interface.
-The path value of the "to" is relative to the ***jsons.path*** configuration.

-##### Type: proxy

-This is used for proxy, redirect you "from" request to "to".
-It can used to pull data from a real server.
-Also if you specify the cookie, the proxy will have the authorization info to request to "to".

-##### Type: php

-This is used for php interpretation.
-Request based on php will use this type.

 Here is an example: